-It is my honor and privilege to serve our community as Chair of the Miami-Dade County Asian American Advisory Board (AAAB) for 2017-2018.
-I thank our AAAB members, friends and organizations for their dedicated support in contributing to AAAB's primary goal of promoting Asian culture in our community.
+- It is my honor and privilege to serve our community as Chairwoman of the Miami-Dade County Asian American Advisory Board (AAAB) for 2021-2022.
+I thank our AAAB members for their dedicated support in contributing to AAAB's primary goal of promoting Asian culture in our community.

 The Asian Americans in Miami-Dade County brought with them their heritage that contributes to the diversity in our community.
-Life in our Miami-Dade community has been enriched by Asians who have chosen to come and work here.
+Life in our Miami-Dade community has been enriched by Asians who have chosen to work and live here.

-All across America and around the world, individuals of Asian descent have consistently distinguished themselves in various disciplines such as business, academia, public and private sectors, science and arts.
+Across America and around the world, individuals of Asian descent have consistently distinguished themselves in various disciplines such as business, academia, public and private sectors, science and the arts.
 Asian Americans have helped advance prosperity, peace and innovation in the United States.
-There are countless Asian American success stories buoyed by the long standing American tradition of hard work, ingenuity and entrepreneurship.
-Many of these success stories take place right here in Miami-Dade.
+There are countless Asian American success stories told by the long-standing American tradition of hard work, ingenuity and entrepreneurship.
+Many of these success stories take place right here in Miami-Dade County.

 These are a few of the community-based non-profit Asian organizations the AAAB engages with:

-- FASC, Florida Asian Services Center, provides a full community service institution helping the elderly and providing a wide range of community services.
+- FAS, Florida Asian Services, provides a full community service institution helping the elderly and providing a wide range of community services

 - NAAAP, National Association of Asian American Professionals, promote career development and leadership development through networking, promoting Asian multiculturalism and inclusion by supporting diversity and community services.

-- Asian American Heritage Night with the Miami Heat
+- Asian American Heritage Night with the professional sports organizations in South Florida

 Follow us on Facebook.

 Florida Asian Services: An organization dedicated to advance the civic and political participation and empowerment among the Asian population and beyond in Florida.
 FAS provide citizenship - naturalization assistance and civic education services, nonpartisan voter mobilization and education, community services and outreach.
-To learn more, visit www.flasianservices.org or follow us on Facebook.
+To learn more, visit the Florida Asian Services website, or follow them on Facebook.

 This is an exceptional opportunity to gain work experience and gain a deeper understanding of the County's political system.
 It is anticipated that after completing this position interns will have gained practical skills.
 Interns will observe diversity in action and gain exposure to Miami-Dade County's unique community building model.